 Backpacking trips and day hikes don’t always go as planned.
 The weather can change unexpectedly.
 You can injure yourself and you might come across someone who needs help.
-Different times of year can also necessitate carrying different types of survival tools or supplies.
-While you can technically view all of the gear that you bring on a backpacking trips or day hikes (including food, layered clothing, etc) as survival gear, many people leave out items that you’d want in true emergency, when your trip plan goes off the rails.
+Different times of the year can also necessitate carrying different types of survival tools or supplies.
+While you can technically view all of the gear that you bring on backpacking trips or day hikes (including food, layered clothing, etc) as survival gear, many people leave out items that you’d want in a true emergency, when your trip plan goes off the rails.
 It happens, even to people with a lot of experience.

 Here’s a checklist of survival gear to help you decide what to bring, annotated with suggestions about their purpose and utility.
-A non-annotated PDF version of this checklist is available for download.

 Emergency Communication Devices

 Cell Phone: Dialing or texting 911 on a cell phone is the most effective way to summon search and rescue assistance in locations that have cell tower access.
 It should be tried before contacting search and rescue services with a satellite messenger or personal locator beacon.

 Satellite Messenger: These devices include the Garmin inReach and inReach Mini, the Spot Gen 3, and Spot X. They provide two-way text messaging or email communication via a satellite communications link in areas where a cell phone or landlines are unavailable.
 They operate over private networks and require a subscription fee, like a cell phone.
 They can also summon public Search and Rescue services in an emergency.
 Garmin inReach Explorer+, Garmin inReach mini, SPOT Gen3.
 Note: The SPOT X is a terrible product and we strongly recommend you avoid it (click for review).